Minnesota native Sydney Hilley rises to NCAA volleyball mountaintop with Wisconsin

-Wisconsin's volleyball team had played in the previous two NCAA championship matches, losing to Stanford in the fall of 2019 and to Texas in the spring of 2021.
+Wisconsin's volleyball team had played in the previous two NCAA Final Fours, losing to Stanford in the title game in the fall of 2019 and to Texas in the semifinals in the spring of 2021.

 Linda Hilley, monitoring these events with husband Pat in Fergus Falls, Minn., was so nervous over this that she called her son Mike with a message for granddaughter Sydney, the Badgers' All-America setter.